soongensayo/GEDI-ME310-hotel/docs/index.md

 **Singapore Labour Shortage**

 The Singapore Business Federation notes that foreign manpower remains essential to meeting service demand due to the shrinking pool of willing local job seekers (Seah, K. C., 2022).
-Post-COVID recovery has reignited consumer demand, yet the industry’s workforce has not rebounded at the same pace  (Singapore Institute of Hospitality, 2024\).
+Post-COVID recovery has reignited consumer demand, yet the industry’s workforce has not rebounded at the same pace  (Singapore Institute of Hospitality, 2024).
 Singapore's recruitment and retention problem in the service industry threatens growth (Cayla, 2023).

-Employees are often required to work extended hours, resulting in fatigue, burnout, and even higher turnover rates (Singapore Institute of Hospitality, 2024\).

 Service workers feel that customers undervalue the skills and expertise required for their jobs, hospitality employees often undertake years of rigorous training, yet their skills are unappreciated (Cayla, 2023).

-In turn, this contributes to lost revenue opportunities, as teams are unable to manage demand (Singapore Institute of Hospitality, 2024\).
+Lost revenue opportunities, as teams are unable to manage demand (Singapore Institute of Hospitality, 2024).

 ### Appendix B: Hotel and Industry Visits {#appendix}